roc2246/jobListings_frontEndMentor/README.md

-This is the repository for a front-end job board filter.
+This is the repository for a front-end job board filter project.